 - A. enhance students' opportunities to become responsible, contributing citizens and lifelong learners while experiencing success and fulfillment in life. - B. ensure students are able to meet Alberta's graduation requirements and will be prepared for entry into post-secondary studies or the workplace. - C. allow students to acquire employability skills: the fundamental, personal management and teamwork skills they need to enter, stay in and progress in the work of work. - D. assure students that they are prepared to meet evolving literacy demands in Canada and the international community.

-ENGLISH LANGUAGE ARTS 20-1 (ELA 20-1) has as its overarching theme the roles of women in terms of their relationships with others, and in terms of their own personal identities.
+ENGLISH LANGUAGE ARTS 20-1 (ELA 20-1) focus: The pleasures and pitfalls of human relationships.

 EXPECTATIONS: